IBM/kube101/workshop/README.md

 Hey, are you looking for a containers 101 course?
 Check out our [Docker Essentials](https://developer.ibm.com/courses/all/docker-essentials-extend-your-apps-with-containers/).

 Containers allow you to run securely isolated applications with quotas on system resources.
 Containers started out as an individual feature delivered with the linux kernel.
 Docker launched with making containers easy to use and developers quickly latched onto that idea.
-Containers have also sparked an interest in microservice architecture, a design pattern for developing applications in which complex applications are down into smaller, composable pieces which work together.
+Containers have also sparked an interest in microservice architecture, a design pattern for developing applications in which complex applications are broken down into smaller, composable pieces which work together.

 Watch this [video](https://www.youtube.com/watch?v=wlBhtc31I8c) to learn about production uses of containers.